 The Annual Gift Exclusion Amount Can Be Saved Every Year in a Crummey Trust

-You can use your annual exclusion for estate and gift taxes, and still provide guidance and instruction on how the funds will be used to benefit members of your family.
-An annual exclusion trust, also known as a crummey trust is one way to do this.
-The name given to a "Crummey Trust" comes from a court case, Crummey v.
+You can use your annual exclusion amount, and provide guidance and instruction on how the funds will be used to benefit members of your family.
+An annual exclusion trust, also known as a crummey trust, is one way to do this.
+The name "Crummey Trust" comes from a court case, Crummey v.
 Commissioner.
-The judges who decided the Crummey said that taxpayers can use their annual gift tax exclusion to transfer money to a trust fund that does not become part of their taxable estate.
+The judges who decided the Crummey case explained how taxpayers can use their annual gift tax exclusion to transfer money to a trust fund that does not become part of their taxable estate.

 Ever since then, the courts have recognized that if the trust instrument gives a beneficiary the power to demand immediate possession and enjoyment of corpus or income, the beneficiary has a present interest, and the money given to the trust fund is not a part of the donor-taxpayer's estate.
 When this arrangement is used to own a life insurance policy, the trust is known as an Irrevocable Life Insurance Trust, and ILIT.
 But life insurance is not the only type of asset that can be owned by an annual exclusion trust.